saadullahsaeed/pub-sub/README.md

 _pub-sub_ is a simple Go library that allows you to:
 + use a Publish-Subscribe mechanism.
 + allows you to join Subscribers in a Publish-Subscribe pattern together so that a piece of code executes when they all have been notified (known also as a Join pattern)
++ allows you to construct a simplified DI engine with some clever coding on your part

 Go-routines and channels are used in the background, not queues.